-Once the complaint is filed with the court, you must clear the initial hurdle of “service of process” — which can be challenging if your spouse is incarcerated.
+Once the complaint is filed with the court, you must clear the initial hurdle of “service of process”—which can be challenging if your spouse is incarcerated.
 The incarcerated spouse must either waive service or the complaint must be formally served on the spouse.
 To serve an incarcerated spouse, under Virginia Code Section 8.01-297 you must serve the papers to the appointed GAL, as well as the officer in charge of the jail where your spouse is being held.
 The officer of the jail will then be responsible for delivering the documents to your spouse.
 After service of process is complete, the case will usually proceed as if your spouse was not incarcerated.

 If you need to divorce an incarcerated spouse in Northern Virginia, please contact us to schedule a consultation.
-The divorce lawyers at Livesay & Myers, P.C. have years of experience in representing individuals in divorce suits involving incarcerated spouses in Fairfax, Manassas, Alexandria, Arlington, Prince William County, Stafford, Spotsylvania, Fredericksburg and surrounding areas.
+The divorce attorneys at Livesay & Myers, P.C. have years of experience in representing individuals in divorce suits involving incarcerated spouses in Fairfax, Manassas, Alexandria, Arlington, Prince William County, Stafford, Spotsylvania, Fredericksburg and surrounding areas.